SynergiTech/laravel-postal/README.md

     ],
 ],
 ```
-> Notice: Since Laravel 7 they use a new structure of config file which needs `MAIL_MAILER`.

 If you want to alter the configuration further, you can reference the `config/postal.php` file for the keys to place in your environment.
 Alternatively, you can publish the config file in the usual way if you wish to make specific changes:
 ```